How to Choose the Right Grill for Your Cooking Style

 Such grills work on wood or wood shavings.
 Normally, they are constructions without a lid.

-An ordinary barbecue is an example of wood grills.
+An ordinary barbecue is an example of a wood grill.
 Since wood gives a lot of smoke during combustion, these devices cannot be used indoors.
 A wood grill is very similar to a charcoal grill by the operating principle.
 The main difference is the fuel.

 These grills are the cheapest to use.
 Gas and high-quality coal are more expensive than wood.
 Moreover, you can pick up wood by yourself during a picnic in the forest, and it is completely free.
 Nevertheless, wood grills have a number of drawbacks.
 In particular, it will take time to prepare dinner.
 You need hot coals for cooking and not fire.